 to hubby I was having a bad day and just felt off.
 I will go to the doctor if

-the feeling returns but all is okay.
+the feeling returns but all is okay now.
 We spend the day together having family

 fun.
 We put the children to sleep an hour after their usual bedtime.
 They got